 Here you will find news items of interest about FGC.
 We will also feature news items from other Quaker Organizations in the United States and Canada at their request.

-Each month, FGC distributes two monthly digital newsletters to share updates and information about FGC and QuakerBooks - Vital Friends and Book Musings.
-Below is the introductory text and links to our November 2019 newsletters for friends.
+Each month, FGC distributes digital newsletters to share updates and information about FGC, QuakerBooks, and the FGC Gathering.
+Below is the introductory text and links to our May 2020 newsletters for friends.

-Each month, FGC distributes two monthly digital newsletters to share updates and information about FGC and QuakerBooks - Vital Friends and Book Musings.
-Below is the introductory text and links to our October 2019 newsletters for friends.
+Each month, FGC distributes up to three monthly digital newsletters to share updates and information about FGC, QuakerBooks, and the FGC Gathering.
+Below is the introductory text and links to our April 2020 newsletters for friends.